tmoreton/trckfi/outstatic/content/posts/types-of-ira-investing.md

 ---
-title: 'The Ultimate Guide to IRAs: Exploring the Lesser-Known Gems of Retirement Savings'
+title: 'The Ultimate Guide to IRA Accounts: 7 Options Beyond Roth and Traditional'
 description: 'Explore essential IRA types & investments – from Traditional and Roth to hidden gems like Spousal, SEP, SIMPLE.
 Build your path to a secure retirement!'
 coverImage: '/assets/blog/easy-guide-understand-iras-type.png'
 date: '08.07.2023'